manviny/manviny.PwAngular/README.md

 ##To add modules, scripts or styles follow those instructions
-1. Open PwAngularConfig.module.
+1. Open **PwAngularConfig.module**.
 It will allow user wheter to install it

 ```php